GabeScott/standard-works-vault/General Conference/1979 October - Pornography—the Deadly Carrier.md

 Some persons struggle to differentiate between what they term “soft-core” and “hard-core” pornography.
 Actually, one leads to another.
 How applicable is Alexander Pope’s classic, “Essay on Man”:

-Vice is a monster of so frightful mien
+>Vice is a monster of so frightful mien

-As to be hated needs but to be seen;
+>As to be hated needs but to be seen;

-Yet seen too oft, familiar with her face,
+>Yet seen too oft, familiar with her face,

-We first endure, then pity, then embrace.
+>We first endure, then pity, then embrace.

-(John Bartlett, Familiar Quotations, Boston: Little Brown and Co., 1968, p.
-409).
+>

 The constant, consuming march of the pornography beetle blights neighborhoods just as it contaminates human lives.
 Some are particularly scarred by its insidious touch.

 Come with me for a moment to a place portrayed in song—dear to the heart of America—New York City’s world-famous landmark of Broadway and Forty-fifth Street.
 There, standing so forlornly alone on a tiny island surrounded by bustling traffic, is a heroic-size statue of Father Francis P. Duffy, well-known chaplain of the Fighting Sixty-ninth of World War I fame.
 He wears the uniform of the battlefield.
 He carries a canteen to relieve the physical distress of the wounded and a Bible to bring spiritual comfort to the dying.

 As we gaze at this splendid statue, there courses through memory’s corridors such melodies of the period as “Over There,” “Keep the Home Fires Burning,” and “Give My Regards to Broadway.”
 Were those fallen warriors who knew the song and remembered with affection Broadway and Forty-fifth Street to return and stand with us at the side of Father Duffy’s statue, what sight would meet their eyes and ours?
 On every hand are massage parlors, sex shops, X-rated movies—the neon-lighted signs flashing their facade of allure.
 The statue of Father Francis P. Duffy stands surrounded by sin, engulfed by evil.
 The pornography beetle has just about destroyed this area.
 He moves relentlessly closer to your city, your neighborhood, and your family.

 An ominous warning was voiced by Laurence M. Gould, president emeritus of Carleton College:

 “I do not believe the greatest threat to our future is from bombs or guided missiles.
 I don’t think our civilization will die that way.
 I think it will die when we no longer care.
 Arnold Toynbee has pointed out that 19 of 21 civilizations have died from within and not by conquest from without.
 There were no bands playing and flags waving when these civilizations decayed.
 It happened slowly, in the quiet and the dark when no one was aware.”